aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_HeatEquation1D.md

 +++

 But what if we do *not* know the number of iterations we need to perform in advance?
 Imagine we have a `list` of $10000$ elements that are integers from $0$ to $9999$.
 Each integer only occurs once in the sequence but its location is *random*.
 We are determined to compute an index of the element that is equal to $7$.
-First, let's implement this sequence, so that we can thinks of the routes of we could take to solve our little problem.
+First, let's implement this sequence, so that we can thinks of the routes we could take to solve our little problem.

 ```{code-cell} ipython3
 # This variable will store our solution - index of